Liz Reyer

 Liz Reyer is an American politician serving in the Minnesota House of Representatives since 2021.
-A member of the Democratic-Farmer-Labor Party (DFL), Reyer represents District 51B in the southern Twin Cities metropolitan area, which includes the cities of Eagan and Burnsville and parts of Dakota County, Minnesota.
+A member of the Democratic-Farmer-Labor Party (DFL), Reyer represents District 52A in the southern Twin Cities metropolitan area, which includes the cities of Eagan and Burnsville and parts of Dakota County, Minnesota.

 Early life, education and career

 Reyer earned a B.A. in Chinese from the University of Minnesota and a M.A. in political science from Ohio State University.
 She received a graduate certificate in executive coaching in 2003 from Royal Roads University.

 In 1994, Reyer joined Blue Cross Blue Shield of Minnesota, working as the director of market research and manager of the process and technology group.
 From 2010 to 2013, she was the insights and innovation director of Maritz, a market research firm.
 In 2013, Reyer joined GfK as the company's vice president and key account manager.
-From 2008-2020, Reyer contributed columns to the Star Tribune business insider section.
+From 2008 to 2020, Reyer contributed columns to the Star Tribune business insider section.